Famous for its pristine beaches, crystal clear cenotes, Mayan ruins and achingly hip vibe, there are lots of fun and unique things to do in Tulum.

 Located on Tulum’s south beach road, the tiny Matcha Mama shack packs a huge punch and is both Instagram and food heaven.
 Serving plant based, gluten free delights including smoothie bowls, juices, acai bowls and kombuchas in cute surroundings adorned with matcha puns and swing seats.

-Tulum’s south beach road is dotted with kitschy boutiques and laid back shack style food options which sit opposite the private resorts and hotels.
-Keep a look out for the ‘Follow that Dream’ street sign, one of the cutest sights in town.
+Tulum’s south beach road is dotted with kitschy boutiques and laid back shack style food options that sit opposite the private resorts and hotels.
+Keep a lookout for the ‘Follow that Dream’ street sign, one of the cutest sights in town – it’s one of the best Instagram spots in Tulum.

 Things to do in Tulum tip: set your map for the Lolita & Lolita Boutique and you will find the Follow that Dream sign right next to it.

 Considered one of the most important Mayan ruins on the Yucatan Peninsula, Coba is believed to hold over 5,000 structures although only 3 settlements are open to visitors.
-It’s still possible to climb, Nohoch Mul, Coba’s 137 foot tall pyramid, and most visitors are keen to make the 120 step climb to the top.
+It’s still possible to climb, Nohoch Mul, Coba’s 137-foot tall pyramid, and most visitors are keen to make the 120 step climb to the top.
 The reward is incredible views over the surrounding jungle and lagoon.
+Make sure to stop at the Coba cenotes to cool off after your trip around the Coba ruins.

 Things to do in Tulum tip: Coba is a 45 minute drive from Tulum.

-The most famous sight in the Yucatan, Chichen Itza is a 2 hour drive from Tulum but it is absolutely worth a day trip from the town.
+The most famous sight in the Yucatan, Chichen Itza is a 2-hour drive from Tulum but it is absolutely worth a day trip from the town.
 The instantly recognizable Mayan ruins are a UNESCO World Heritage Site and one of the New 7 Wonders of the World.
+Make sure to stop at Cenote Ik Kil for a swim after your visit – it was one of our favorite cenotes in Mexico,

-Tulum is home to a beautiful mix of clothes, home and jewellery boutiques which sell unique pieces which perfectly capture the Tulum vibe.
-The fashion options are incredible, from on trend beach dresses to a dizzying array of straw hats, making it entirely possible to kit yourself out with a whole new beach wardrobe.
+Tulum is home to a beautiful mix of clothes, home and jewellery boutiques that sell unique pieces which perfectly capture the Tulum vibe.
+The fashion options are incredible, from on-trend beach dresses to a dizzying array of straw hats, making it entirely possible to kit yourself out with a whole new beach wardrobe.

 Things to do in Tulum tip: many of the shops in Tulum are high end and prices can be high but the pieces are beautiful.